MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/BMX-SecureGateway/Sample-Setup.md

 > :memo: **What is a gateway?:**
-> The gateway is a collection of destinations, it has secure token that allows it to be customized by the users.
+> The gateway is a collection of destinations, it has a secure token that allows it to be customized by the users.
 >
 > For details check: [Return to Secure Gateway intro](/Lab/Contents/BMX-SecureGateway/Readme.md)